Sneha-0308/-Introduction-to-version-control-with-Git-and-GitHub/Basic Git command.md

 <p>To display hidden files.If any folder start with dot is hidden folder.</p>

 <li><code>ls .git</code></li>
 <p>List the content of .git folder.
-The .git folder contains all the information that is necessary for your project in version control and all the information bout commit, remote repository address, etc</p>
+The .git folder contains all the information that is necessary for your project in version control and all the information about commit, remote repository address, etc. In general it tracks all the changes in our repository</p>

 <li><code>touch filename.txt</code></li>
 <p>Creates empty file.</p>